Go beyond the ordinary and learn 3 ways to use rope light in your next outdoor lighting project.

 Sometimes measurements can be off.
 To prevent light runs that are too short or too long, we suggest leaving your rope light on the spool until you have it securely in place using one of the methods below.
 Then, once your light is exactly as you want it, you can cut it from the spool and then connect your power cord.

 Incandescent rope light creates heat and should never be plugged in while still wrapped in the spool

 Landscape and Walkway Rope Light Supplies

 Lay your rope light down and make adjustments as needed until you have it positioned where you want it.
 Then, Insert your first garden staple at the end opposite the spool.
 If you are lighting a straight path you can space staples further apart, however if the path is curved you may want to use extra anchors to keep everything in place.

 Install Rope Light Across a Deck

-Rope Light Deck Lighting Supplies
+Rope Light as Deck Lighting Supplies

 We chose to use screw in mounting clips for our deck lights.
 These sturdy clips hide beneath the deck and are great for long term outdoor use.
-We decided to use the deck posts as a measuring tool and placed a clip at every third pole.
+We used the deck posts as a measuring tool and placed a clip at every third pole.
 However, you could also measure your deck and use a pencil or chalk to mark the locations where you plan to place your clips.

-Splicing Rope Light
+Cutting Rope Light